 Bitter gourd or Bitter melon is a very well-known and commonly available vegetable.
 There are several nutritional and medicinal benefits of eating this bitter vegetable.
-It is good source of carbohydrates, proteins, vitamins, and minerals.
+It is a good source of carbohydrates, proteins, vitamins, and minerals.
 You may eat immature bitter melons raw (as juice) or can cook it as vegetable.
 The juice is taken as medicine for treating many clinical conditions including diabetes.

 Bitter melon grows on a fast-growing climbing vine with thin stem and soft tendrils.
 The vine can reach six feet or more and requires support.
 It is a relative of cucumber, gourds, squashes, and melon and requires similar growing habits.
 Bitter gourd plant leaves are also edible.
 In some countries leaves and young shoots are used as flavouring agents.
 The leaves can also be cooked and eaten as leafy vegetables and for making teas.

 Bitter gourd leaves contain many bioactive constituents and are full of medicinal properties.
 The leaves are used for treatment of wide variety of ailments such as diabetes, dysentery, rheumatism and gout, viral diseases, respiratory ailments etc. from time immemorial.
 Studies have shown hypoglycaemic activity of bitter gourd leaves comparable to that of tolbutamide (first-generation potassium channel blocker oral hypoglycaemic drug of sulfonylurea class).

-The leaves of plant has anti-diabetic, anti-hyperglycaemic, anthelminthic, anti-oxidant, anti-microbial, emetic, purgative, anti-hepatotoxic, anti-ulcerogenic and antiviral properties against chicken pox, measles.
+The leaves of the plant has anti-diabetic, anti-hyperglycaemic, anthelminthic, anti-oxidant, anti-microbial, emetic, purgative, anti-hepatotoxic, anti-ulcerogenic and antiviral properties against chicken pox, measles.
 In some countries, the tea or decoction prepared from bitter gourd leaves is used as aphrodisiac and also taken by women as a measure for birth control.

 - Assamese: Kakiral, Kakral